Skip to content

 East Sussex School Health

-They also have a website, East Sussex Children, that provides lots of information that cover a range of social, emotional and mental health (SEMH) topics.
-Topics include:
+NHS East Sussex Children also provides lots of information that cover a range of SEMH topics.
+This includes:

 Emotionally Based School Avoidance (EBSA)